 Use capitals for proper nouns and at the beginning of sentences but avoid writing all in capitals because it’s harder to read.
 PLUS USING CAPITAL LETTERS CONSTANT IS THE ONLINE EQUIVALENT OF BEING SHOUTED AT.
 Sorry, just wanted to get the point across.

 Readers need somewhere to rest the eye and good blog layout leaves plenty of blank space.
 Make sure your blog isn’t too busy or distracting and gives readers somewhere to rest their eye from time to time.

 13. Background color

 Most blogs and websites get the contrast between text color and background color right, but make sure your blog background doesn’t make the text hard to read.
 It makes me sad that a white background with black text has become the default for most blogs.
-Bright yellow text on a black background is easiest to read but that’s quite a confrontational look.
+Bright yellow text on a black background is easiest to read but that’s a confrontational look.
 Dark text on a light background has a wider appeal but consider using another light color for the background as white gives off a harsh glare.
 There are plenty of choices which look good and are still easy to read but without the glare of white: try light grey, minty green or pale yellow.

 14. Use images

 Good use of images will draw readers in to your blog posts.
 Sometimes I read a post purely because I like the image.
-Ideally your images will add to your blog or emphasise your message.
-Even if they can’t do that use them to break up text, draw your readers eye down the page and reward them for reading and spending time on your blog.
+Ideally your images will add to your blog or emphasize your message.
+Even if they can’t do that use them to break up text, draw your reader’s eye down the page and reward them for reading and spending time on your blog.
 Some blogs like Viperchill turn their headers and sub-headers into images which makes the text look more attractive and helps people scan read.